Day of Infamy speech: Address to the joint session

 Roosevelt said that the distance from Japan to Hawaii made it obvious that the attack was planned "days or even weeks ago".
 The theme of "innocence violated" was further reinforced by the mention of the ongoing diplomatic negotiations with Japan, which Roosevelt characterized as having been pursued cynically and dishonestly by the Japanese government while it was secretly preparing for war against the United States.
 He consciously sought to avoid making the sort of more abstract appeal that had been issued by President Wilson in his speech to Congress in April 1917, when the United States entered World War I. Wilson laid out the strategic threat posed by Germany and stressed the idealistic goals behind America's participation in the war.
 During the 1930s, however, the public opinion turned strongly against such themes and was wary of idealistic visions of remaking the world through just war.
-Roosevelt chose to appeal aimed more at the gut level—in effect, an appeal to patriotism rather than to idealism.
+Roosevelt's speech was aimed more at the gut level-in effect, which was an appeal to patriotism rather than to idealism.
 Though, he drew a symbolic link with the April 1917 declaration of war: he was accompanied to the joint session by Edith Bolling Wilson, President Wilson's widow.

 The "infamy framework" adopted by Roosevelt was given additional resonance by the fact that it followed the pattern of earlier narratives of great American defeats.
 The Battle of the Little Bighorn in 1876 and the sinking of the USS Maine in 1898 had both been the source of intense national outrage, and a determination to take the fight to the enemy.
 Defeats and setbacks were on each occasion portrayed as being merely a springboard towards an eventual and inevitable victory.
 According to Sandra Silberstein, Roosevelt's speech followed a well-established tradition of how "through rhetorical conventions, presidents assume extraordinary powers as the commander in chief, dissent is minimized, enemies are vilified, and lives are lost in the defense of a nation once again united under God".
 Roosevelt expertly employed the idea of kairos, which relates to speaking promptly; this made the Infamy Speech powerful and rhetorically important.
 Delivering his speech on the day after the attack on Pearl Harbor, Roosevelt presented himself as immediately ready to face this issue, indicating its importance to both him and the nation.

 Roosevelt also made a point of emphasizing that "our people, our territory and our interests are in grave danger", and highlighted reports of Japanese attacks in the Pacific between Hawaii and San Francisco.
 He sought to silence the isolationist movement which had campaigned against American involvement in the war in Europe.
 He concluded the speech saying: